mononoken/connect-four/README.md

 I just recently read '99 Bottles of OOP' by Sandi Metz, so I am also hoping to apply the principles from that book in this project as well.
 These include working horizontally, reaching Shameless green, refactoring under green, SOLID principles, and many more concepts.

+Features to add:

+2022-09-11
+I dislike how #winner is determined in Game currently.
+The method currently returns the #current_player if #winner? returns true. #winner? returns true if Board returns true to #any_wins? which is checking the #last_move received on the Board.
+This #last_move is set as the default of #any_wins.

+#last_move and #current_player are not actually linked in any way other than WHERE they are called in the game.
+I think that is what is bugging me.
+Whether this is an actual problem or not is hard for me to say right now.

+I had the notion that maybe I wanted a Players class to organize all Player type methods in Game.
+I am not sure the game really requires it at the moment, but it sounds like a neat idea.

 2022-09-11
 An example of why I love TDD:
 1. I want to build the method #draw? for my Game class.